 where the floor area of that extension does not exceed 30m2, provided that in the case of a conservatory or porch which is wholly or partly glazed, the glazing satisfies the requirements of Part N Schedule 1.of the Approved Documents.

-For further information or to view Approved Documents go to the www.gov.uk/building-regulations-approval website.
+Find further information or view Approved Documents.

 If work has been carried out in breach of building regulations, we can take enforcement action.
 This could involve a notice being issued for the building work to be taken down or removed.
 Alternatively, we can take action through the courts which could result in a fine.

 Where possible, we will work with you or your builder to ensure that any works that have been carried out are rectified, to meet the required standards.